saltukalakus/idiomatic-rust-snippets/src/essentials/types/enum.md

 }
 ```

 You can also define methods on enums using the impl keyword.
-Here is an example:

 ```rust
 enum Message {